 Happy New Year!
 I hope your winter break was restorative.
 With this newsletter, the Office of Undergraduate Studies intends to be practical—1) with an update about the role of permission numbers during the first week for courses with available seats and 2) with language you can incorporate into your syllabi and Cougar Courses to encourage your students to use the respective learning centers that complement your courses.
-Think Academic Success Center, Language Learning Center, Math Lab, STEM Student Success Center, and Writing Center.
+Think Academic Success Center, Academic Success Center, Math Lab, STEM Student Success Center, and Writing Center.

 These academic centers are here to support our students!
 Staffed by trained peer educators, during the fall 2018 semester, the five learning centers that comprise CLASS supported 28,152 visits.
 The power of peers is undeniable.
 At CSUSM, we know that students who make at least five visits to a single center to support their learning for a specific class typically earn higher grades.
 I thank you for encouraging your students to visit the learning centers.
 They are sure to experience the power of peer support.